bytefish/bytefish.de/blog/flight_tracking_with_aspnetcore_angular.md

       - ${APPDATA}/Microsoft/UserSecrets:/root/.microsoft/usersecrets:ro
 ```

-## Conclusion ##

 We can now run:

 ```
 docker compose --profile dev up
 ```

-And all services start up.

-You can now visit `https://localhost:5001` and a map with the planes appears.
+And you can visit `https://localhost:5001` and a map with the planes appears.

+## Conclusion ##

+So I think this repository gives you a pretty good idea, how to integrate web maps
+in your Angular application and how to feed it from an ASP.NET Core Backend.

+If you need to host larger maps or, say, the entire world map, you'll need a
+beefy machine and a good amount of disk space.
+And also think about adding some
+caching to the tile server... or maybe use a battle-tested tile server?

+However, it's a lean implementation, that I would use to display maps in "In-House"
+applications.
+It's so few .NET and TypeScript involved, and easy to adapt to your
+needs.